Bedrock-OSS/bedrock-wiki/docs/blocks/redstone-components.md

 For example, despite being translucent, slime blocks are not insulators and will instead [conduct](#redstone-conductors) strong redstone power.
 :::

-While they technically do not form part of a circuit, **redstone insulators** are very useful when building compact redstone circuits as they do _not_ conduct a redstone signal when strongly powered.
+While they technically do not form part of a circuit, **redstone insulators** are very useful when building compact redstone circuits as they do _not_ conduct a redstone signal when powered.

 In the diagram below, the powered repeater on the left is strongly powering the stonecutter block.
-However, given that the stonecutter is a redstone insulator, the repeater to the right of it is not connected to the circuit and remains unpowered.
+However, given that the stonecutter is a redstone insulator, the repeater to the right of it is not connected to the circuit so remains unpowered.

 <WikiImage
     src="/assets/images/blocks/redstone-components/insulator.png"